 Posted in Criminal Defense on June 30, 2018

-For determining sentences, Arizona law distinguishes types of robbery into three categories: basic, aggravated, and armed.
+For determining sentences, Arizona law distinguishes types of robbery into three categories: basic robbery, aggravated, and armed.
+A criminal defense lawyer will help you determine the type of robbery and plan the best defense for the charges you may face.

 For someone to commit robbery, the perpetrator must take the property of another against his or her will.
 This can include the use or threats of physical force, as well as coercing the other party to give up the property.